MMehdiMousavi/SuperCaustics/README.md

  - `c`: Take screenshot at current resolution. `(to change your resolution, run the command r.setres 1920x1080w)` *
  -  `v`: Switch views (cameras)

-Ground-truth Control Signals:
+### Ground-truth Control Signals:
  - `g`: show transparent object masks
  - `e`: Toggle mesh caustics
  - `t`: show depth ground-truth.
  - `r`: show surface normals ground-truth.
  - `o`: show outlines ground-truth

-Notes:
+### Notes:
  - To save system resources during fast restarts, RTX and DLSS are set to disabled by default, so you need to press `D` everytime before taking screenshots.
- - Due to the nature of real-time ray tracing (raytracing at lower resolution, upscale and denoise) screenshots `c` made at non-native resolutions will appear noisy, since there is no denoise at the upper levels where screenshots are captured.
+ - Due to the nature of real-time ray tracing (raytracing at lower resolution, upscale and denoise) screenshots made at non-native resolutions will appear noisy, since there is no denoise at the upper levels where screenshots are captured.
+This is why `c` is set to only taking screenshots at native resolution.
+However, if you wish to override that, you can set a custom screenshot size in `level blueprint` or by using `HighResShot` console command.
  - If you wish to, you can edit these key events inside the `level blueprint`.
  - surface normals ground truth `r` only shows the surface normal modality you choose in `Generator module`.